silverriver/verl/README.md

 >
 > If your branch is based on a previous commit, simply merging might trigger overwhelming linting errors, while **you are only expected to resolve ones in the files related to your PR**.
 >
+> Please try:
+>
+> 1. `git rebase main`
+> 2. or manually copy the files you changed to a new branch
+>
-> **Please use `git rebase` to rebase your branch to a commit after the immigration to avoid linting the files unrelated to your PR.**
+> to only commit the files you really changed for the CI to lint.

 We use pre-commit to help improve code quality.
 To initialize pre-commit, run: